zowe/zowe-cli/docs/Plugin Architecture/Plugin Management.md

 No arguments are sent to this command as it is meant to list all installed plugins and their status.
 That is good enough for now and could be built upon later.

-#### Health Command

-The health command will list the health of all plugins or the plugins specified when sent to the command.
-This is useful as a first step in troubleshooting a plugin or base CLI as things such as missing methods and classes.
-Plugins also will need to implement a health check method that provides further diagnostic information about the plugin.

-This type of command is needed because it is feasible that a user could be using a plugin for some amount of time with no problem and then some kind of hiccup happens on their machine which breaks the plugin.
-The health check would be able to help the user quickly find the problem in their environment / plugin to get a quicker resolution to their problem.
-The information returned by this command could also be used in a bug report to the base CLI or plugin developer.

 ##### Command Usage
 ```commandline
 cli plugin health [plugin...]